NEWS

 BCSO spokesperson Jayme Gonzales said “due to privacy laws, BCSO will not release medical details or speculate about his state of mind.”

 According to BCSO, McCasland left the house wearing a light green, long-sleeved shirt.
-Missing from his home were a .38 caliber revolver with a leather holster, hiking boots and wallet.
+Missing from his home were a .38 caliber revolver with a leather holster, hiking boots and a wallet.

 On March 7, Gonzales said investigators found a gray Air Force sweatshirt about 1.25 miles east of the house.
 No blood was detected, though “additional analysis is pending,” she said.